 Being caught photographing Boris Becker for World Team Tennis

 Alex's fashion-oriented style translates into cutting edge model portfolios, portraits, weddings, mitzvahs & event results.
 Alex travels anywhere for work & assignments.

-An active member of BNI-Main Line 3, a group of 50+ successful business owners who meet weekly at Yang Ming, Alex has also been a member of the Main Line Chamber of Commerce for 10 years, handling at least 3 of their major events & awards dinners annually, the ASMP (American Society of Media Photographers) since 1997 and the Local Entrepreneurs Network, handling each event for this group of 2000 members.
+An active member for 5 years of BNI-Main Line 3, a group of 50 successful business owners who meet weekly at Yang Ming, Alex has also been a member of the Main Line Chamber of Commerce for 10 years, handling at least 3 of their major events & awards dinners annually, the ASMP (American Society of Media Photographers) since 1997 and the Local Entrepreneurs Network, handling each event for this group of 2000 members.

 A Fine Art Photographer, his work is in collections around the world.
-He is represented by 2 prestigious galleries, Sande Webster Gallery & Gallery DeVlieger (in the heart of Bryn Mawr where his work is always on display).
+He is represented by Sande Webster & Gallery DeVlieger (in the heart of Bryn Mawr where his work is always on display).